cnlohr/mini-rv32ima/README.md

  * And it only around **250 lines** of code, itself.
  * Compiles down to a **~18kB executable** and only relies on libc.

-†: Zifence+RV32A are emulated.
+†: Zifence+RV32A are stubbed.
 So, tweaks will need to be made if you want to emulate a multiprocessor system with this emulator.

 Just see the `mini-rv32ima` folder.